tsavina/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

   pip install optimum[openvino,nncf]

-The first example loads a pre-trained Hugging Face model using the Optimum Intel API, compresses it using NNCF, and then executes inference with a text phrase.
+The first example loads a pre-trained Hugging Face model using the Optimum Intel API, compresses it to INT4 using NNCF, and then executes inference with a text phrase.

-If the model comes from Hugging Face and is supported by Optimum, then it can be easier to simply use the Optimum Intel API to perform weight compression.
+If the model comes from Hugging Face and is supported by Optimum, it can be easier to use the Optimum Intel API to perform weight compression.
 The compression type is specified when the model is loaded using the ``load_in_8bit=True`` or ``load_in_4bit=True`` parameter.
 The second example uses the Weight Compression API from Optimum Intel instead of NNCF to compress the model to INT8